 Medical Device Cybersecurity Standards and Controls for Interoperability

 The FDA urges medical device companies to implement controls to ensure products are cyber-secure.
-However, when considering controls, you also have to make sure they don’t cause issues with accessibility and usability.
+However, when considering controls, you also have to ensure they don’t cause issues with accessibility and usability.

 One area to concentrate on is the technology that enables interoperability, including Bluetooth and network protocols.
 Heightening the security controls around these, which the organization delves into further in their interoperable recommendations.
 Interoperability considerations create a new subset of protocols focused on interoperability, including: